upfrontjs/framework/docs/calliope/api-calls.md

 #### setLastSyncedAt
 <Badge text="advanced" type="warning"/>

 The `setLastSyncedAt` method sets the [_lastSyncedAt](#_lastsyncedat) attribute to the current [Date](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date).
 It optionally also accepts an argument for the value to be set as.
 The set value is subject to the [date-time casting](./attributes.md#datetime).
+Furthermore, it takes timestamps into consideration when enabled.

 ::: warning
 This method should only really be used when mocking the model to look like it exists.
 Some possible use-cases are: